 evidenceLinks,usersCount,dataVolume, ormoneyVolumevalue should include a clickable source and date.
 If you add a metric, add matchingmetricEvidence.

 Developers can add or update a markdown file under content/initiatives/.
-Each entry should have one canonical website, a status of live or wip, visibility: public, type: data_license_initiative, and optional dated evidenceLinks.
+Each entry should have one canonical website, a status of live, wip, or archived, visibility: public, type: data_license_initiative, and optional dated evidenceLinks.